 Most states will usually punish conspiracy charges one or two degrees lower than a completed charge.
-For example, if a complete charge of theft or embezzlement is a first degree felony in a defendant’s state, then conspiracy to commit the same charge would be a second degree felony, one degree lower.
+For example, if a complete charge of theft or embezzlement is a first-degree felony in a defendant’s state, then a conspiracy to commit the same charge would be a second-degree felony, one degree lower.

 Although it is a lesser charge of a completed offense, conspiracy can still be a serious charge at the state level.
 Since specific rules for punishment and defenses vary by state, a defendant should consult with a criminal defense attorney in their area for help resolving conspiracy charges.